jnpbl79/jnpbl79.github.io/resume-pablo-lopez.md

 ### [Nearsoft](https://nearsoft.com/) - [MDLive, Inc.](https://www.mdlive.com/) <small>September 2015 - August 2019</small>

-- Created a WebRTC client for the web using Icelink's JavaScript library and React.
+- Created a WebRTC client for the web using Icelink's Javascript library and React.
 - Created a WebRTC client for C# to use for audio recording.
 - Installed and set up infrastructure for WebRTC, signaling, STUN, and TURN servers.
 - Integrated WebRTC clients into Ruby on Rails websites so patients and providers with supported browsers could have their online appointments without having to install any third-party software to support video and audio conferencing.